mas2df/racefinder/README.md

 racefinder
 ==========

-Application for pulling race data and displaying it geospatially
+Application for pulling race data and displaying it geospatially.